jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (4) Where a board decides to decrease the number of trustees who are parent representatives,— (a) no parent representative shall go out of office; but (b) no casual vacancy for a parent representative shall be filled unless the occurrence of the vacancy has reduced the number of parent representatives on the board to fewer than the decreased number decided by the board.
-(5) Where a board decides to decrease the number of trustees who are parent representatives to a number that is not more than the total number of—all co-opted trustees shall then go out of office as if they had resigned.
+(5) Where a board decides to decrease the number of trustees who are parent representatives to a number that is not more than the total number of— all co-opted trustees shall then go out of office as if they had resigned.
-  (a) co-opted trustees for the time being holding office; and (b) trustees capable of being appointed pursuant to approvals under subsection (1)(c),— (6) If, when any co-opted trustees have gone out of office under subsection (5) the number of trustees on the board concerned who are parent representatives is not more than the number of trustees capable of being appointed pursuant to approvals under subsection (1)(c),—until the number of trustees who are parent representatives is more than the number of trustees capable of being appointed pursuant to approvals under subsection (1)(c).
+  (a) co-opted trustees for the time being holding office; and (b) trustees capable of being appointed pursuant to approvals under subsection (1)(c),— (6) If, when any co-opted trustees have gone out of office under subsection (5) the number of trustees on the board concerned who are parent representatives is not more than the number of trustees capable of being appointed pursuant to approvals under subsection (1)(c),— until the number of trustees who are parent representatives is more than the number of trustees capable of being appointed pursuant to approvals under subsection (1)(c).
   (a) the approvals under subsection (1)(c) of the organisations by whom they may be appointed shall, starting with the most recent and continuing successively to the least recent, be deemed to have been withdrawn; and
   (b) all trustees appointed by an organisation whose approval has been deemed to have been withdrawn shall then go out of office as if they had resigned,—
 (7)